EA resubmits patent for dynamic difficulty adjustment

 EA has resubmitted a patent that details an adaptive difficulty system that could be a boon if you’re struggling to progress through any one of EA's single player titles.
-The company has stressed, though, that its 'dynamic difficulty adjustment' system would never be used in sports titles like FIFA, Madden and NHL and their Ultimate Team online modes.
+The company has stressed, though, that its 'dynamic difficulty adjustment' system would not be used in any of its games' online multiplayer modes including FIFA, Madden and NHL.

 The patent, originally reported by OpAttack, is not only aiming to organically adjust difficulty based on player performance, but also has a key goal of keeping its players engaged and progressing steadily through the duration of their play session.

-Note: This article has been edited for clarity.